Statistics of a simple transmission mode on a lossy chaotic background: Joint distribution of and

-Distribution (\ref{PT_stable}) is insensitive to the presence of TRI.
-It has a typical bimodal profile with square-root singularities near its edges, which get exponentially suppressed by finite absorption.
-In the opposite case of $\gamma\gg1$, making use of $P_0(x)\approx\frac{\beta\gamma}{4} e^{-\frac{\beta\gamma}{4}(x-1)}$ yields the following approximation:
+It has a bimodal profile of (\ref{PT_stable}) in the bulk, which gets crucially modified near the edges due to exponential cutoffs induced by absorption.
+In the opposite case of $\gamma\gg1$, one finds

 Figure~\ref{fig2} shows $\mathcal{P}^{\mathrm{(tr)}}_{\eta}(t)$ at moderate absorption $\gamma=1$.